mcordingley/Regression/README.md

                ->addData(10, [1, 19, 17, 15, 14, 5, 1]);

 As such, the `Regression` class does not have the `getIntercept` method that `SimpleRegression` has.
-Otherwise, the remaining methods operate the same:
+Otherwise the remaining methods operate the same, albeit without stripping off the first value from array return values:

     $coefficients = $regression->getCoefficients();
     $rSquared = $regression->getRSquared();
+    $seCoefficients = $regression->getStandardErrorCoefficients();
+    $tValues = $regression->getTValues();
     $predictedOutcome = $regression->predict([1, 1, 2, 3, 4, 5, 6]); // Note added 1 at the start

-## Check-list For 1.0
+## Prerequisites For 1.0

-- Finish tests for fat and square matrices on the Least Squares strategy.
+- Get more tests in place.
+An adventurous early adopter of this library could run real-world data through an external tool to generate test values to put into unit tests here.